CescaNeri/BigData-CloudPlatforms/cloud-platforms/aws-lab/aws-lab.md

 ## Tableau

+*Set the public access and the security options*

-We load the data on Tableau through Server (PostGRE) and we define query the data to obtain relevant information.
+We load the data on Tableau through Server (PostGRE) and we are ready to query the Data Warehouse to get useful insights.

+### Exercise 1:

+Display the sum of store sales divided by state:

+*to be continued*

 ![](screen-1.jpg)